-In November 2016, the Company reported that Claude P. Larouche, P.Eng.
-(OIQ) completed an initial National Instrument 43-101 Technical Report on the Mont Sorcier Vanadium-Iron-Titanium Project in Roy Township, Quebec.
+In Novemebr 2016, the Company reported that Claude P. Larouche, P.Eng.
+(OIQ) has completed an initial National Instrument 43-101 Technical Report on the Mont Sorcier Magnetite Iron Ore and Vanadium Project in Roy Township, near Chibougamau, Quebec.
 The Technical Report includes a detailed review of the exploration work completed to date, interpretations and conclusions, and recommendations for the next phases of work.
-Vanadium is recognized for its potential in the "green energy" space and is considered a strategic mineral, along with other minerals such as lithium and manganese, in the rapidly growing market for battery storage technology innovation.
+Vanadium is recognized for its use in the High Strength Low Alloy (HLSA) steel industry and its future potential in the "utility scale" rechargeable battery space.
+It is also considered a strategic mineral according to the USGS.
 Highlights of the "Technical Report" completed for Vanadium One Energy Corp. are as follows:

 - The mining claims cover superficies of approximately 1,920 hectares (4,800 acres) and are easily accessed all year round - 3 types of mineralization have already been recognized on the property; the most significant is the magmatic Fe-Ti-V deposits associated with layered zones within the anorthosite gabbro to gabbroic anorthosite of the Lac Dore Complex.
 An historical resource of 270,000,000 tons grading 27.65% Fe, 1.05% TiO2 and 0.23% V2O5 was previously defined in 1974 as part of a potential open pit mining operation for iron. - Volcanogenic Massive Sulphide (VMS) mineralization, as suggested by the presence of the Sulphur Converting Occurrence hosted within felsic / intermediate fragmental volcanic rocks, crosses the northern part of the claim block.
-The most common types of mineralization exploited to date in Chibougamau are copper or copper-gold rich vein systems, developed within zones of shearing of different directions and crossing most lithological units, which have also been identified on the claims. - A budget has been recommended for two separate and independent phases.
+The most common types of mineralization exploited to date in Chibougamau are copper or copper-gold rich vein systems developed within zones of shearing of different directions and crossing most lithological units have also been identified on the claims. - A budget has been recommended for two separate and independent phases.
 The main phase would probe, by core drilling, the Fe-Ti-V deposits in order to verify and possibly upgrade part, or all, of the historical resources into NI 43-101 and CIM Standards resources.
 A possible secondary phase would focus on the gold and massive sulphide potential of the property.

 The complete NI 43-101 Technical Report is available on SEDAR.
 The technical information contained in this report has been reviewed and approved by Claude P. Larouche, P.Eng.
-(OIQ), who is a Qualified Person with respect to the Company's Mont Sorcier Vanadium, Iron, and Titanium Project as defined under National Instrument 43-101.
+(OIQ), who is a Qualified Person with respect to the Company's Mont Sorcier Magnetite Iron Ore and Vanadium Project as defined under National Instrument 43-101.